bbepis/XUnity.AutoTranslator/README.md

 None of these are therefore an ideal solution.

-To remedy this, I have made a class `XUnityWebClient`, which is based on Mono's version of WebClient.
+To remedy this, the plugin implements a class `XUnityWebClient`, which is based on Mono's version of WebClient.
 However, it adds the following features:
  * Enables integration with Unity by returning result classes that can be 'yielded'.
  * Properly closes connections that has not been used for 50 seconds.